 [Non Supportive]

 In my view, the economic science supporting this Act is essentially nonexistent.
 Accordingly, passing it into law would be a policy error.
-Whether the policy error is major or minor would depend on whether the Strategy Task Force and Strategy Board are, like most such entities in Washington, irrelevant.
-If they are not, then the Act could significantly harm the business environment in the United States.
+Whether the policy error is major or minor would depend on whether the Strategy Task Force and Strategy Board are, like most such entities in Washington United States

 The language of the Act seems to invite antitrade actions and to glorify central planning.
 Many of the catch words used by protectionists are present in the charges to monitor specific industries that face “critical” challenges and the “identification of emerging or evolving markets, technologies and products that the Nation’s manufacturers could compete for.”
 Is the government to pick winners and losers within the manufacturing sector?
 While it is clear that at some point a manufacturing capability has national defense implications, even this angle is subject to abuse by protectionists.
 Are we to make sure that we have a vibrant clothing manufacturing industry for fear our troops might be forced to fight without uniforms?